 - Is it strange that in the 3 months I spent touring around Vietnam my all-time favorite place to eat was a pizza restaurant?
 Yes, yes it is but seriously, Pizza 4P’s is really that good.
 Their reasonably priced cheese platter is the perfect starter to one of their delicious wood-fired pizzas.
 The combinations are unique and oh so enticing – get the half and half option so you can sample more than just one!

-1. Stay at a Lavish Hotel on the Beach
+1. Stay at a Swanky Hotel on the Beach

 The Sheraton Grand Danang Resort is a stunningly beautiful 5-star property located right on the Non Nuoc Beach.
 The resort features 258 spacious and impeccably decorated rooms, a state-of-the-art fitness center and relaxing spa, 6 food and beverage venues, and a gorgeous outdoor pool.
 In fact, at 820 feet in length, their pool is the longest infinity pool in Vietnam!